w3c/wai-curricula/content/how-to-use-this-curricula.md

 ### Course Accreditation

-Ask if the provider offers credentials after course completion, such as certificates or free choice subject credits.
+Ask if the provider offers credentials after course completion.
+For example, certificates or free choice subject credits.

 ### Availability of Materials

 Ask the provider how they will make materials available to you and if they are going to let you keep the slides and/or handouts.

 ### Specific Audience Needs